295 Reviews & Service Offerings

 |$2.95||Shipping: $ Other: $10||No||

 295.ca is an internet provider with HQ in Waterloo, Ontario.
 Or is it Cambridge?
 Therein lies the problem with 295.ca.
 They claim one thing on one part of their website and contradict it entirely somewhere else on the website.
 So in their FAQ section, they state they are headquartered in Waterloo.
 But then in their “About Us” page, they state that their corporate address is in Cambridge.
-295 is part of Fibernetics Corp. which also owns and operates Worldline, Fongo, FreephoneLine, and NEWT.
+Though we can add to clarify here, 295 is part of Fibernetics Corp. which also owns and operates Worldline, Fongo, FreephoneLine, and NEWT.
+Fibernetics head office is in Cambridge, Ontario.

 As with most unlimited plans, this usage is capped at some point although an exact number is not given in the terms and conditions.
 “295.ca reserves the right to immediately suspend, terminate or modify the Service if 295.ca determines in its sole discretion, that Your service is being misused, including, without limitation, use for non-residential or commercial purposes and usage exceeding conventional residential use.”
 However, in their FAQ they say “We do not disconnect users.”